Cliff Richard: 1964–1975: Changing circumstances

 Richard's 1965 UK No. 12 hit "On My Word" ended a run of 23 consecutive top ten UK hits between "A Voice in the Wilderness" in 1960 to "The Minute You're Gone" in 1965, which, to date, is still a record number of consecutive top ten UK hits for a male artist.
 Richard continued having international hits, including 1967's "The Day I Met Marie", which reached No. 10 in the UK Singles Chart and No. 5 in the Australian charts.

 Richard acted in the 1967 film Two a Penny, released by Billy Graham's World Wide Pictures, in which he played Jamie Hopkins, a young man who gets involved in drug dealing while questioning his life after his girlfriend changes her attitude.
 He released the live album Cliff in Japan in 1967.

-In 1968, Richard sang the UK's entry in the Eurovision Song Contest, "Congratulations", written and composed by Bill Martin and Phil Coulter; it finished second, however, by one point to Spain's "La La La" by Massiel.
+In 1968, Richard sang the UK's entry in the Eurovision Song Contest, "Congratulations", written by Bill Martin and Phil Coulter; it finished second, however, by one point to Spain's "La La La" by Massiel.
 According to John Kennedy O'Connor's The Eurovision Song Contest—The Official History, this was the closest result yet in the contest, and Richard locked himself in the toilet to avoid the nerves of the voting.
 Nevertheless, "Congratulations" was a big hit throughout Europe and in Australia and another UK No. 1 in April 1968.